Slant

 • You still have time to buy art.
 Bidding was up to $500 as of press time at the online auction for Eugene Weekly’s first-ever NFT art work, a collectible digital copy of our April 8 cover, by staff artist Chelsea Lovejoy.
 NFTs — the acronym stands for “non-fungible token” — are unique and non-copyable digital files based on blockchain technology.
 NFT art has gone for astronomical prices at art auctions in recent months, and The New York Times collected $560,000 for charity in March by auctioning one of its stories.
 All proceeds from the EW auction will go to support our newsgathering.
 To bid, go to EugeneWeekly.com/NFT; the auction ends at 5 pm Pacific time Friday, April 23.

 • On April 23, three speakers will discuss how the Oregon Legislature tackles equity in policing for the virtual City Club of Eugene meeting.
 They are: Michael Hames-García, a University of Oregon professor who moves to University of Texas at Austin this fall; Sean Shivers, Eugene Police Commission chair; and Rep. Marty Wilde, committee member for the House Equity in Policing committee.
 This program will air on the City Club Facebook and YouTube pages starting Friday at noon.
+Shivers can be contacted at OregonSeanShivers@gmail.com by folks with concerns about policing in Eugene.